Create an ArcGIS Runtime deployment

 ArcGISRuntime<version>subfolder (in your deployment folder) and delete folders for platforms you do not want to deploy (if any).
 If you are building a deployment for 64 bit exclusively, for example, delete the Client32 subfolder.
 Your deployment must include at least one client folder.

-- Move your app deployment to a new location and verify that it starts and works as expected.
+- Load your app onto a device and verify that it starts and works as expected.